Fahmiin-Abdullah/weathery-space-ui/README.md

 1. As a user, I can select a location and query for the forecast for the next 7 days
 2. As a user, I can view location's weather report based on a date range

 The app is built as an SPA and made to be responsive on mobile.
-Initial mockup design can be found [here]()

 ## Setting up the app